acoustic-content-samples/prod-wch-sdk-ng9/packages/edit-api/markdown/edit-api.wchinlineeditrequiremapv2.md

 ## WchInlineEditRequireMapV2 interface

-Helper interface that defines the mappings from module name to actual type
+Helper interface that defines the mappings from module name to actual type.
+This is a simple dependency injection mechanism from the inline edit host to the inline edit provider.

 <b>Signature:</b>